The page has been translated by Gen AI.

 Manage Repository

-To create a repository, follow the steps below.
+To create a repository, follow these steps.

-1. All Services > Container > Container Registry Click the menu.
+1. Click the All Services > Container > Container Registry menu.
 Go to the Service Home page of Container Registry.

-• Repository list at the top of the page, click the Settings icon to select an existing registry, or click Create New to create a registry.
+• Repository list At the top of the page, click the Settings icon to select an existing registry, or click Create new to create a registry.

-1. Enter the required information on the Create Repository page and select the detailed options.
+4. On the Repository creation page, enter the required information and select the detailed options.

-• Service Information Input Enter or select the required information in the area.
+• Enter or select the required information in the Service Information Input area.

 Category